dhaksdhakshin/chatbot/README.md

 - Interactive chatbot powered by **Gemini Pro**
 - Supports text-based conversations
 - Streamlit-based UI for a user-friendly experience
-- Customizable UI with a sleek modern look
+- Customizable UI with a sleek modern look.

 ## File Structure
 ```